 Then continue to the Equatorial Monument,16 miles North of Quito, stopping on the way for lunch, which marks the exact Middle of the World, latitude 0°, where you can stand with a foot on each hemisphere.
 Visit the Ethnographic Museum inside the monument, which shows the different Native American groups living in Ecuador.
 Beside the monument there is a colonial-style town, complete with main square, church, post office, bullring, cafeterias, restaurants and many gift shops with postcards and souvenirs.

 Evening at leisure to explore one of Quito's many fine restaurant offerings.
 Overnight in Quito.

-Day 10 - Nov 30 - Hospital visit - free time (B,D)
+Day 9 - Nov 27 - Quito - Imbabura / Otavalo - Quito (B,L)